KCisSICKnasty/SICKnasty-FO4/README.md

 - Click <Edit...>, then click the + symbol in the top left and Add from file.
 - In the resulting explorer window, navigate to the "Vault-Tec Enhanced FaceGen System - VEFS" folder.
 - Highlight "FaceGen Generator.bat" and then confirm.
+- Check "Overwrite Steam AppID" and input: 1946160.
+- Check "Force load libraries".
+- Check "Use applitcation's icon for desktop shortcuts" (to differentiate executables).
 - Press Apply in the lower right, then OK.

+	**Launch FaceGen Generator through MO2, load all of your plugins, and when given the prompt, select the far left option "Quick Face Fix".
+It will run for a short time, and give you a plugin to activate in MO2 when it's done.**

 	**Additional Downloads:** *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*